Skip to main content

 • Examination of red cell markers.

-• Understanding mechanisms of bovine and human anemias.
+• Understanding mechanisms of bovine anemias.

 Length of award: 16 Weeks